Yensan2B/Yensan2b/README.md

 ### 🍂 Coding History

 I was unsure about my path until I discover what coding is and the wonder of making applications come to life.
-This newfound fascination led me to pursue a degree in computer science at John Abbott College.
+This newfound fascination led me to pursue a degree in computer science at John Abbott College🎓.
 My ultimate aspiration is to delve into the exciting realm of artificial intelligence.
 Beyond my coding adventures, I have a penchant for continuous learning and personal growth.
-Currently, I'm immersing myself in learning the guitar, mastering the art of the Japanese language, and staying fit with regular workouts.
-Life, for me, is all about taking it easy, finding relaxation in the journey, and savoring every moment along the way.
+Currently, I'm immersing myself in learning the guitar🎸, mastering the art of the Japanese language🗾, and staying fit with regular workouts💪.
+Life, for me, is all about taking it easy, finding relaxation in the journey, and savoring every moment along the way🚩.

 <!--
 **Yensan2B/Yensan2b** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.